ENCCS/openmp-gpu/content/index.rst

 The lesson file structure and browsing layout is inspired by and derived from `work <https://github.com/coderefinery/sphinx-lesson>`_ by `CodeRefinery
-<https://coderefinery.org/>`_ licensed under the `MIT license
+<https://coderefinery.org/>`_ licensed under the `MIT license`_.
-<http://opensource.org/licenses/mit-license.html>`_.
-We have copied and adapted
-most of their license text.
+We have copied and adapted most of their license text.

 Instructional Material
 ^^^^^^^^^^^^^^^^^^^^^^